Blumlaut/EasyAdmin-docs/docs/plugins.md

 EasyAdmin supports replacing the native Notifications with custom ones, to do this the `EasyAdmin:receivedNotification` event has to be cancelled and the text from `EasyAdmin:showNotification` to be forwarded to your Notification Script, for examples see [EasyAdmin/plugins/notifications](https://github.com/Blumlaut/EasyAdmin/tree/master/plugins/notifications)

+**Do you have two different notification systems being triggered at the same time?**
+Choose which notification system you want to keep, and remove the other scripts in the [plugins folder](https://github.com/Blumlaut/EasyAdmin/tree/master/plugins/notifications)

 ## Recieving Events

 These are the events that your script can recieve and use, but should never trigger.